About Your Bladder Surgery With a Continent Cutaneous Diversion

 Bladder surgery can cause changes in erectile function (your ability to get and keep an erection).
 Most men have erectile dysfunction (ED) after surgery.
 ED is when you have trouble getting or keeping an erection.

 Because your prostate will be removed during your surgery, you won’t be able to father children after your surgery.
 If you want to have children in the future, you may want to bank your sperm before surgery.
-Ask your healthcare provider for information about sperm banking if you want to bank your sperm.
+Ask your nurse for information about sperm banking if you want to bank your sperm.

-To see a specialist in the Male Sexual & Reproductive Medicine Program, call 646-888-6024.
+To see a specialist in the Male Sexual & Reproductive Medicine Program, ask a member of your care team for a referral or call 646-888-6024 to learn more.

 Information for women

 You may also have changes in sexual function after your surgery.
 These may include a shorter vagina and menopause.
 Menopause is when you no longer have a menstrual period.
-Your healthcare provider will talk with you about what to expect.
+Your doctor will talk with you about what to expect.
 They can also discuss your treatment options with you in more detail.

-To see a specialist in the Female Sexual Medicine & Women’s Health Program, call 646-888-5076.
+To see a specialist in the Female Sexual Medicine & Women’s Health Program, ask a member of your MSK care team for a referral or call 646-888-5076 to learn more.

-Follow a Healthy Diet
+Follow a healthy diet

 Follow a well-balanced, healthy diet before your surgery.
 If you need help with your diet, talk with your healthcare provider about meeting with a clinical dietitian nutritionist.